(photo courtesy USAF)

 IMPORTANT: Military members permanently assigned (PCS) to Colorado and their family members must have the Green Form completed and signed by an Education Services official at your servicing education center.
 Failure to submit a Green Form by the published drop (or census) date of the semester/term in which the student is enrolled will result in the student being charged the PPCC non-resident tuition rate.
 Military members not on PCS orders to Colorado and their dependents are not eligible to receive the Green Form.
 As a result, the student will be charged the non-resident tuition rate.

 Step 7: Apply for the College Opportunity Fund (COF)

 Military members permanently assigned (PCS) to an installation in Colorado and their dependents must register for the College Opportunity Fund (COF).
 You only need to register once but if you don’t you will be personally responsible for paying the tuition portion that COF would have paid.
 Remember, you must always authorize the use of your COF funds for your classes each semester/term when you register.
 Military TA will not pay the COF amount of the tuition bill.
-If you do not have a Colorado Drivers License or if you have had a Colorado Drivers License for less than one year, please visit the PPCC Office at the Peterson AFB Education Center to complete a paper copy of the COF application.
-If you have had a Colorado Drivers License longer than one year, you may complete and submit the COF application form online at https://cof.college-assist.org/.
+To register for COF, please complete the application form here.
 If you have any questions about COF registration, please send us an email at firstname.lastname@example.org.

 Military members not on PCS orders to Colorado and their dependents are not eligible to receive the Green Form.
 As a result, they will be charged the non-resident tuition rate.